agent18/coursera-getting-and-cleaning-data/README.markdown

   link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-- Running run_analysis.R in RStudsio/R to does the following:
+- Running run_analysis.R in RStudsio/R does the following:

     > 1. Merges the training and the test sets to create one data set.
     > 2. Extracts only the measurements on the mean and standard deviation for each measurement.